euberdeveloper/wikiusers-cli/README.md

 # wikiusers-cli
-The cli of the wikiusers python module
+The cli of the wikiusers python module.

 ## Installation